-April is a Trainee Solicitor with the North East Law Centre and will work across the Family Law, Immigration & Asylum, Employment and/or Welfare Benefits departments.
+April is a Trainee Solicitor with the North East Law Centre and will work across the Family Law and Immigration & Asylum departments, supplemented with an external Mental Health Law and Court of Protection secondment.

 April studied at Northumbria University, gaining a BA (Hons) in English Language, before completing the Graduate Diploma in Law and subsequently the Legal Practice Course, also at Northumbria.